unibz-core/security-archimate/docs/Terminology.md

 <!-- TOC --><a name="risk-driver"></a>
 ### 15. Risk

-> Definition...
+> The *Risk* summarizes the *Risk Experience*, being a driver for an organization's actions.

-The second represents risk from a quantitative perspective, commonly described as probability × impact.
-We map this concept as a DRIVER stereotyped as RISK, as drivers represent “conditions that motivate an organization to define its goals and implement the changes necessary to achieve them”
+A driver represents an external or internal condition that motivates an organization to define its goals and implement the changes necessary to achieve them.
+The *Risk*, from a quantitative perspective, commonly described as probability × impact, is mapped to a *Driver* stereotyped as *Risk*.

-Associated to this experience, there is RISK simply labelled “Production loss”, which reflects the likelihood that all the parts of the experience occur and cause each other, as well as on the quantitative impact of the potential losses.
-Lastly, the RISK ASSESSMENT “Risk of production loss is unacceptable” concerns the production loss RISK.
+**Examples:** Production loss, reflecting the likelihood that all the parts of the experience occur and cause each other, as well as on the quantitative impact of the potential losses.
+Other examples are memory leaks, and data breach.

-Driver stereotyped with «Risk»

-**Examples:** Production loss, memory leak, and data breach.

 <!-- TOC --><a name="risk-subject"></a>
 ### 16. Risk Subject